VA Agent Orange Registry exam

-Can I get an Agent Orange Registry health exam?
+Am I eligible for an Agent Orange Registry health exam?

-You can get an Agent Orange Registry health exam if you served in any of the ways listed below.
+You may be eligible for an Agent Orange Registry health exam if you meet one of the requirements listed below.

 You must have served in one of these ways: